coreos/tectonic-docs/Documentation/account/create-account.md

   </div>
 </div>

-The License and Pull secret may also be entered manually.
+The License and Pull secret may also be downloaded for later use.
 The `config.json` file contains a pull secret granting access to CoreOS container registries.

 Download `config.json` from the account *Overview* screen and write it to the Docker configuration directory.
 On CoreOS Container Linux, copy the file to `/home/core/.docker/config.json`.
 On most other Linux distributions, copy the file to `/root/.docker/config.json` or the configured Docker configuration directory.